IanusInferus/typemake/README.md

 One may think that we can link glibc statically to solve this problem, but glibc is [not usable when linked statically](https://stackoverflow.com/questions/57476533/why-is-statically-linking-glibc-discouraged).

 To link a C library statically on Linux (and Android), you need [libmusl](https://www.musl-libc.org/).
-You can build [musl-cross-make](https://github.com/richfelker/musl-cross-make) with ([GCC_CONFIG += --enable-default-pie](https://github.com/richfelker/musl-cross-make/issues/47)) and then build your program for Linux with static options(CLibraryForm=Static).
+You can build [musl-cross-make](https://github.com/richfelker/musl-cross-make) with ([GCC_CONFIG += --enable-default-pie](https://github.com/richfelker/musl-cross-make/issues/47)) and then build your program for Linux with its gcc.
+Another version [musl libc toolchain](https://musl.cc/) is prebuilt and can also be used as a sysroot for clang(x86_64-linux-musl-native.tgz).
 But this method does not apply to dynamic libraries as libmusl does not have a dynamic linker in its static library.

 An alternative solution for Linux is to create a custom sysroot from an old Linux distribution with desired old version glibc and use clang to compile against it.
 You can also try gcc, but newer gcc and libstdc++ [depend on newer glibc](https://gcc.gnu.org/onlinedocs/libstdc++/faq.html#faq.linux_glibc), which breaks easily and you need to compile everything.
 For clang, you only need to compile libc++, libc++abi and other libraries you use, not the compiler and related tools.
 This method is what Google uses for Android NDK, except for that they use bionic rather than glibc.